vanshbadjate07/Face-Emotion-Detection-/README.md

 ## 🔍 Features

 - Real-time face emotion detection
-- Trained CNN model using custom dataset
+- Trained CNN model using a custom dataset
 - Uses OpenCV for face detection (Haar Cascades)
 - Fully offline – works with webcam feed
 - Easy to use and extend